Nationals vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will send Miles Mikolas (5-5) to the mound for his 20th start this season.
+- The Cardinals will hand the ball to Jack Flaherty (6-5) for his 18th start of the season.

-- In 19 starts this season, he's earned a quality start in seven of them.

-- Mikolas has pitched five or more innings in 11 straight games and will look to extend that streak.

 |Opponent